 The District continues to expand its enrichment opportunities for all students and is enhancing its gifted and talented programs.
-The District received a grant from the Kern Family Foundation to establish Project Lead The Way at Richfield Public Schools.
+The District received a grant from the Kern Family Foundation to establish Project Lead The Way in its schools.
 This project is designed to develop engineering and technology programs at both the middle school and high school levels.
-With the grant ending in June 2013, the District has committed to continue this program.
+The grant ended in June 2013, and the District has committed to continuing this program.